Frequently Asked Questions

 -

-Your commitment will vary based off the branch and component you select.
-For Active Duty service it is 4 years active and 4 year in the Inactive Ready Reserve, basically 4 years.
-For reserve or national guard, it is 8 years.
-For branching cyber, the commitment is 5 years active, 8 years reserve and for Army Aviation, the commitment is 10 years after the completion of slight school, so realistically, it would be a 12-year commitment.
+Your commitment will vary based on the branch and component you select.
+For Active Duty service it is 4 years active and 4 year in the Inactive Ready Reserve (which counts for the time you are in college), so basically 4 years.
+For Reserves or National Guard, it is 8 years.
+For branching Cyber, the commitment is 5 years for active duty or 8 years for Reserves.
+For Army Aviation, the commitment is 10 years after the completion of flight school, so realistically, it would be a 12-year commitment.

 -

-No. To commission into the Army, you can concentrate on any major you would like to.
+No. To commission into the Army, you can concentrate in any major you would like to.

 -

-Yes- 100% and it is encouraged during the Freshman or sophomore year.
-It is advised against in the Junior or sophomore because during the Advanced course, you are preparing for Cadet Summer Training and Commissioning as an MS4.
-If you chose to do study abroad, you will have to work out with your instructor on how you are going to make up the work.
-With that though, you do get additional accessions points to go toward the branch or component during the accessions process.
+Yes, 100% and it is encouraged during your freshman or sophomore year.
+It is advised against in your junior or senior year as you are preparing for Cadet Summer Training and Commissioning.
+If you chose to do study abroad, you will have to work with your instructor on how you are going to make up the work you miss in military science classes.
+Do keep in mind that you can get additional accessions points if you choose to study abroad, which will help you obtain your branch of choice.

 -

-The Army allows you to attend a specialty school to become a Lawyer, Chaplain or Doctor – to include a specialty doctor like a veterinarian or dietician.
-Through this process, which starts in the spring of your junior year, you will put together a packet and submit it to higher headquarters who will hold a board to decide if you get selected.
-For this to happen, you must branch into the active duty force.
-The Army does not pay for your specialty education, but in many instances the university you attend will end up giving some financial aid to assist in your attendance.
+The Army allows you to attend graduate school to become a Lawyer, Chaplain or Doctor – to include a specialty like veterinarians or dieticians.
+To start this process, you will need to put together a packet your junior spring and submit it to higher headquarters, who will hold a board to decide if you get selected.
+For this to happen, you must branch into the Active Duty force.
+The Army does not pay for your post-baccalaureate education, but in many cases the university you attend will end up giving you some financial aid.

 -